 Whilst all this has been going on, Sam still takes the time to play jazz and has appeared many times in the UK with different set ups including:

 John Ellis Trio (Jazz North Tour of Cumbria)

 David Fishel Trio (Liverpool Jazz Club House band)

-Most recently Sam performed at the 2017 Manchester Jazz Festival Commission with Cottonopolis, a 12 piece ensemble boasting 2 drummers, led by Andy Stamatakis Brown.
-Keep an eye out for dates in the future!
+Sam has also performed at the Manchester Jazz Festival with Cottonopolis, a 12 piece ensemble boasting 2 drummers, led by Andy Stamatakis Brown.

 Sam has also made many ‘Dep’ appearances, most notably performing in shows with Manchester legends Honeyfeet , Electro-Dub outfit Age of Glass, songstress Kirsty Almeida and Liverpool based jazzers The Blind Monk Trio and Marley Chingus.